 G. Preparing for the PMP® Examination: Preparing for the PMP® Examination is a module that contains tricky and sample questionnaires, exam tips, and information to help prepare for the PMP exam.

-The below tables can help you with which is better PMP or Agile?
+The below table will help you with which is better PMP or Agile?
 Let us compare the characteristics of the two methodologies to understand the respective pros and cons of the Agile and PMP methods.

 |Wastage of resources is high.||Fewer resources are wasted as the task list is updated in the product backlog.|